DrSnyder86/ls_trucking/README.md

   - Route completion summary.
   - Cancel route confirmation.

+### Additional

+- GTA Style Active Mission Blips With No Auto GPS Route - Players Determine Their Own Routes
+- Delivery Package Animations with Full Prop Support
+- Tablet Animations with Prop when the UI is Open

 ## Gameplay Instructions
 ### Package/Crate Delivery
 - Visit the Dispatch Ped at the Depot Terminal or open the ui.